orangetreefrog4/orangetreefrog4/README.md

 ## What I do
 I like to do hacking stuff.
 I know Linux.

+## Flipper
+I am the creator of the [Mischief Firmware](https://flippermischief.github.io).
 I do [Flipper Zero](https://flipperzero.one) hacking (go check it out if you don't know what that is).
-I have a few resouces somewhere in my repository ~~library~~ bookshelf.
+I have a few resouces somewhere in my repositories.

 ## The web
 I have a website [here](https://orangetreefrog4.github.io/).